netzzz/rest-assured-restful-booker-api-maven-project/README.md

 • Restful-Booker API Testing Project written using REST Assured and POM Design Pattern

-• Follow these Steps to Run Test on your Machine:
+• Follow these Steps to Run Test:

 1) Clone the Repository
 2) Open the Project in an IDE